cupy/cupy/docs/source/compatibility.rst

 When users use experimental APIs for the first time, warnings are raised once for each experimental API, unless users explicitly disable the emission of the warnings in advance.

-See the document of `chainer.utils.experimental` how developers mark APIs as experimental and how users enable or disable the warnings practically..
+See the document of :meth:`chainer.utils.experimental` how developers mark APIs as experimental and how users enable or disable the warnings practically..

 .. note::